-This BLOG On FHA Versus Conventional Loan After Bankruptcy And Foreclosure Was UPDATED On July 30, 2017
+This BLOG On FHA Versus Conventional Loan After Bankruptcy And Foreclosure Was UPDATED And PUBLISHED On October 6th, 2020

 Home buyers can qualify for a mortgage loan after bankruptcy, foreclosure, deed in lieu of foreclosure, short sale.